kubernetes-sigs/blob-csi-driver/deploy/example/cloning/README.md

 ## Prerequisites
 - Make sure that the virtual network, where the driver controller pod is deployed, is added to the allowed list of the storage account's VNet setting.
 - Before proceeding, ensure that the application is not writing data to the source volume.
+- In order to allow the use of a managed identity, the source storage account requires the `Storage Blob Data Reader` role, while the destination storage account requires the `Storage Blob Data Contributor` role.
+If the Storage Blob Data role is not granted, the CSI driver will use a SAS token as a fallback.

 ## Create a Source PVC